fsprojects/FsUnit/README.md

     1 |> should not (equal 2)

+One numeric object equals or does not equal another, with a specified tolerance:

+    10.1 |> should (equalWithin 0.1) 10.11

+    10.1 |> should not ((equalWithin 0.001) 10.11)

+A string does or does not start with or end with a specified substring:

+    "ships" |> should startWith "sh"

+    "ships" |> should not (startWith "ss")

+    "ships" |> should endWith "ps"

+    "ships" |> should not (endWith "ss")

 A List, Seq, or Array instance contains or does not contain a value:

     [1] |> should contain 1